 A foolproof way to get customers to renew their subscription is sharing a sneak peek of what new products and services to expect from your brand in the coming year.
 Generate excitement around what you have planned so that they won’t want to miss out.
 You could try mailing customers a catalog of future products, a newsletter that details what you have planned, or even just a simple postcard that lists new services.
 Once customers know what they’ll be missing if they don’t renew, they’ll be sure to continue their subscription.

-7. Instill a sense of urgency
+7. Instill a sense of urgency to boost Q1 renewals

 Customer retention is easier with automation